 -

-The Wisdom: Offer one piece of genuine advice (can be funny or serious).
+The Wisdom: Offer one piece of genuine advice.
+It can be funny (“Always clear the browser history”) or serious (“Never go to bed angry”).

 -